 Some options for recycling of used cooking oil that currently exist within the state are listed below.
 If the used cooking oil cannot be recycled within the state, it must be collected and shipped out of state for proper disposal or recycling.

 Anchorage and Mat-Su

 - Municipality of Anchorage Solid Waste Services accepts quantities up to five gallons from residential customers.
-Contact 907-343-6262 for information.
+Call 907-343-6262 for information.

 - Commercial cooking oil and grease in the Anchorage area can be recycled into biodiesel through Alaska Waste.
-Call 907-563-3717 to get more information about scheduling pick-up of uncontaminated commercial cooking oil and grease.
+Call 907-563-3717 for information about scheduling pick-up of uncontaminated commercial cooking oil and grease.

 - Mat-Su Borough Landfill accepts up to 5 gallons of used cooking oil from residential customers and up to 10 gallons from commercial customers at its transfer sites and at the landfill.
-Contact 907-745-9838 for more information.
+Call 907-745-9838 for information.

 - Fairbanks North Star Borough Landfill accepts used cooking oil from both residential and commercial customers.
-Contact 907-459-1482 for more information.
+Call 907-459-1482 for information.

 Kenai Peninsula Borough

 - Soldotna Central Peninsula Landfill accepts used cooking oil in containers up to 5 gallons from both commercial and residential customers.
-Contact 907-262-9667.
+Call 907-262-9667 for information.

 - Ketchikan Landfill accepts both residential and commercial used cooking oil for a fee.
-Contact 907-225-2370.
+Call 907-225-2370 for information.

 - City of Juneau Household Hazardous Waste Program accepts both residential and commercial used cooking oil.
 Call 907-780-6601 for information.

 - Contact local dog mushers who may use limited quantities of oil in their dog feed.

 - Contact electrical and wastewater utilities who may be able to use the oil as supplemental fuel for boilers or generators.